-Answers written in any language other than Mandarin Chinese are ignored.
+Answers written in any language other than that being tested are ignored.

 - Question 1 (5 marks): candidates are required to write single words linked to a topic.
-Any words relevant to the topic that are produced by the candidate in the examination will be considered for reward. - Question 2 (15 marks): a directed writing task.
-80-100 characters in total are required.
+Suggestions to help the candidate (in the form of pictures) are provided on the question paper, but any words relevant to the topic that are produced by the candidate in the examination will be considered for reward. - Question 2 (15 marks): a directed writing task.
+80-90 words in total are required.
 10 marks are available for Communication and 5 marks for Language.